ibm-cloud-docs/vpc/block_storage_is_create.md

 {: help}
 {: support}

 Run the following command to create a {{site.data.keyword.block_storage_is_short}} volume.
 Provide a volume name, profile name, and the name of the availability zone in your region.
-For information about {{site.data.keyword.block_storage_is_short}} profiles, see [Profiles](/docs/vpc?topic=vpc-block-storage-profiles).
+For more information about {{site.data.keyword.block_storage_is_short}} profiles, see [Profiles](/docs/vpc?topic=vpc-block-storage-profiles).
 Optional parameters are shown in brackets.

 ```zsh
 ibmcloud is volume-create VOLUME_NAME PROFILE_NAME ZONE_NAME [--capacity CAPACITY] [--iops IOPS] [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME] [--tags  TAG_NAME1,TAG_NAME2,...] [--json]